Berlin Wall graffiti art

-The Berlin Wall was one of the largest canvases in the world.
-Much of the artwork was not claimed by artists and remains anonymous.
-Because the wall was open to everyone, there were no restrictions on what artists could put on the wall.
+One of the first artists to paint on the wall was Thierry Noir, who sought to express the emotions surrounding its presence.
+It was one of the largest canvases in the world, and much of the artwork was not claimed by artists.
 Almost all of the wall has been removed and it only exists in places such as Potsdamer Platz, the East Side Gallery, and Bernauer Straße; many segments are now exhibited in other countries; see List of Berlin Wall segments.